SoftwareAG/c8y-docs/content/apama/best-practices-bundle/limitations.md

 	* Debugging from {{< sag-designer >}}.
 Instead, debug your app running in a local correlator.
 	* Correlator REST interface.

-* Excessive memory usage during startup and overall application startup time can be reduced by delaying expensive queries or avoiding the use of monitors that automatically unload on startup until the application can be completely initialized.
+* To reduce memory usage and application startup time, ensure the application is completely initialized before injecting monitors that automatically unload, and before running time-consuming queries.

 ### Specific Apama limitations when using EPL apps